IvoNet/docker-python/README.md

     * to create the images with the different versions installed
     * to install run scripts in you `~/bin` folder

+NOTE: Only tested on my Macbook pro so no guarantees

 # How it works

 Well based on the `install.sh` script a couple of python image versions are pulled and customized